-The Mayans were right.
-It is time for A New World
+The Mayans were right: It’s Time for A New World

 In December of 2012, I was travelling in the Mayan region of Mexico and found myself reflecting on what some people believed would be the end of the world.
 In talking with several locals, they shared with me their belief that the world, as we knew it would indeed end.
-But with this end, would come a new beginning.
-This new world would be characterized by a shift in conscious living where people would seek more meaning in their lives, a yearning to live their lives on purpose.
+But with this end would come a new beginning.
+This new world would be characterized by a shift in conscious living.
+People would seek more meaning in their lives and a yearning to live their lives on purpose.

 In my practice as a Divorce Mediation coach, I see a lot of people who could use a little ‘Mayan’ philosophy as they go through the difficult time of separation and divorce.
 It’s a scary time, full of uncertainty and definitely a situation where most people have never been before.
 But just like the Mayan calendar has proven, the ‘end’ doesn’t have to mean something terrible.
 This can also be a time of new beginnings.

 And what makes this calendar event so relevant right now is that January is traditionally a time of the year that experiences a sudden climb in people deciding to divorce.
 It is a well-known fact that the post-holiday season always sees a spike in the number of separations initiated.

 How Do the Mayans Relate to Divorce Mediation?